-Due to the geographic location and natural conditions, it favors Vietnam for agricultural activities which account the workforce capacity for over 60%.
+Due to the geographic location and natural conditions, it favors opportunities of investment in Vietnam for agricultural activities which account the Vietnam workforce capacity for over 60%.
 Even so, the country is now gradually shifting to be a popular destination for manufacturing and services, particularly in the northern region.
-The result of this transition has revealed the country’s growth of its consumption and wealth creation which becomes one of the key factors to draw investors’ attention to expand their business in Vietnam.
-Another key competitive advantage to attract foreign investment is a highly well-educated and easy-to-train labour force since there are numerous of educational institutions located around the region, especially in Nghe An province which is home to 7 universities, 6 colleges, 4 professional schools and 61 vocational training schools.
+The result of this transition has revealed the country’s growth of its consumption and wealth creation which becomes one of the key factors to draw investors’ attention to explore opportunities of investment in Vietnam.
+Another key competitive advantage to attract foreign investment in Vietnam is a highly well-educated and easy-to-train Vietnam labour workforce since there are numerous of educational institutions located around the region, especially in Nghe An province which is home to 7 universities, 6 colleges, 4 professional schools and 61 vocational training schools.

 Furthermore, down to the EU-Vietnam Free Trade Agreement (EVFTA) signed on June 30, 2019 in Hanoi, Vietnam and EU have agreed to almost eliminate 99 percent of custom duties of various kinds of goods in a certain period (For EU exporting to Vietnam, 65 percent of duties will be eliminated while the remaining will be gradually phased out over a period of 10 years.
 Vice versa, 71 percent of duties will be eliminated on Vietnam exports to the EU, with the remaining being eliminated over a period of seven years).

-Also, Free Trade Agreements (FTAs) plays a significant role in moving up the value chain in numerous sectors such as textile and hi-tech sectors like electronics together by supporting high-skilled jobs and knowledge transfer.
+Also, Free Trade Agreements (FTAs) plays a significant role in creating Vietnam investment opportunities and moving up the value chain in numerous sectors such as textile and hi-tech sectors like electronics together by supporting high-skilled jobs and knowledge transfer.

-Besides, the local authority himself announced the new regulations to facilitate foreign investment by allowing foreigners to hold 100% stake of public companies in many industries as well as purchase rights in land and houses.
-These changes in regulatory are more business friendly and help to enhance the economic growth for the country...
+Besides, the local authority announced the new regulations to facilitate investing in Vietnam by allowing foreigners to hold 100% stake of public companies in many industries as well as purchase rights in land and houses.
+These changes in regulatory are more business friendly and help to enhance Vietnam investment opportunities and the economic growth for the country...

-Vietnam has been developing strongly after joining the WTO 10 years ago.
-Vietnam has attracted 27,353 FDI projects with a total registered capital of nearly USD 340.16 billion.
+Vietnam investment opportunities has been increasing strongly after joining the WTO 10 years ago.
+Vietnam FDI has attracted 27,353 projects with a total registered capital of nearly USD 340.16 billion.
 Particularly, many global leading groups such as Samsung, LG, Toyota, Honda and Canon have selected Vietnam as a manufacturing base.